 The dispensary provides medicines for patients admitted to the hospital (inpatient) and those issued prescriptions during their clinic visit (outpatients).
 The department also has a number of “ satellite” pharmacies across the hospital which supply medicines for hospital inpatients .

 Upon discharge, all patients are issued with between 14 and 28 days supply of medicines.

 Patients attending out-patient clinics, who are issued a prescription, will be given an initial supply of up to 28 days from the hospital pharmacy for any items that are required urgently.

-Pharmacy@TheRoyal is the hospital’s retail pharmacy which sells a wide range of over the counter medicines to patients, staff and visits.
-The shop is also able to dispense prescriptions issued by GPs.
+Pharmacy@TheRoyal is the hospital’s retail pharmacy which sells a wide range of over the counter medicines to patients, staff and visitors.

 We are committed to continually innovating how we provide pharmacy services to the trust and beyond.
 We have extensive implementation of electronic prescribing (EPMA) and utilise this to prioritise the clinical agenda.